 Stopovers and open jaws are great way to see more of the world for less money.
 Some airlines allow you to add a stopover to your award ticket itinerary on the way to or from your final destination.
 So what exactly is a stopover and an open jaw and which carriers let you take them?
 Read on for the airlines and their rules.

-An open jaw refers to the portion of an itinerary where fly into one city and of another.
+An open jaw refers to the portion of an itinerary where you arrive into one city and depart from another.
 It’s not part of your award ticket.
 You get between the two cities using an alternative method of transportation.
 For example, if you fly to London and take a Eurostar to Paris, and then embark on another flight from there, that’s an open jaw.

 Keep in mind that whenever you deal with an airline that prices its awards for one-way flights and doesn’t allow stopovers, you’re better off booking two one-way flights instead of a round-trip flight.
 If something goes wrong, all your itinerary ahead gets canceled, but if it’s only a one-way flight, that limits the damage.